justi-lai/HackRice2025/README.md

-# Codex: The Code Archaeology Assistant
+# CodeScribe: The Code Archaeology Assistant

-**Codex** is a VS Code extension that transforms code investigation from a time-consuming manual process into a single, seamless action.
+**CodeScribe** is a VS Code extension that transforms code investigation from a time-consuming manual process into a single, seamless action.
 By highlighting any block of code, developers can instantly receive a rich, AI-powered narrative history that explains the "why" behind the code using advanced evolution-based git analysis.

 ## ✨ Key Features